 Symfony is designed from the ground up with code-testability in mind.
-In order to make your code which utilizes session easily testable, we provide two separate mock storage mechanisms for both unit testing and functional testing.
+In order to test your code which utilizes sessions, we provide two separate mock storage mechanisms for both unit testing and functional testing.

 Testing code using real sessions is tricky because PHP's workflow state is global and it is not possible to have multiple concurrent sessions in the same PHP process.

 The mock storage engines simulate the PHP session workflow without actually starting one allowing you to test your code without complications.
 You may also run multiple instances in the same PHP process.

 The mock storage drivers do not read or write the system globals